tjeufoolen/quarkus-react-igdb/README.md

 For local development and auto recompiling you'll have to use two commands.

-To run the backend rest service the `./mvnw compile quarkus:dev` command is used.
+To run the backend rest service the `./mvnw compile quarkus:dev` command is used inside the root of the project.
 Disclaimer; this does not auto reload the page, only auto-recompile on refresh of the page.

-To run the frontend react application the `npm run start` command is used.
+To run the frontend react application the `npm run start` command is used inside `/src/main/webapp`.

 ## Create and run production jar